 Click the orange button to the right to learn more about what you can start doing today.

 I am both a multiple myeloma (MM) survivor and MM cancer coach.
 I have been researching and writing about multiple myeloma for years.
-I can honestly say that MM patients and survivors must learn about and employ both conventional (FDA approved) and evidence-based non-conventional therapies if they are to manage their “incurable” blood cancer.
+I can honestly say that MM patients and survivors may want to learn about and employ both conventional (FDA approved) and evidence-based non-conventional therapies if they are to manage their “incurable” blood cancer.

-Curcumin (Cu) is one of the best examples of an evidence-based non-conventional cancer therapy.
+Curcumin (Cu) is one of the best examples I know of of an evidence-based non-conventional cancer therapy.
 The applications of this wonder therapy are too many to write about (but scroll down the page to read research citing the anti-MM, pro-kidney, pro-bone health action of curcumin supplementation.